Jewelpet (TV series): Video releases

 Marvelous Inc. released several volumes of the first series on separate Region 2 DVDs in Japan.
 All seventeen volumes have been released, the first 16 has 3 episodes while the last volume has 4 episodes.

 Nippon Columbia issues several DVD volumes of Jewelpet Twinkle during the series's airing.
 Frontier Works also released the series as a DVD Box set on 22 July 2011.
 "Fan Discs" were also released due to the show's popularity in Comiket, each containing some episodes and bonus extras.
 The first is released on 9 September 2011, Fan Disc F, which includes a special version of the Opening Video of the anime, is released on 16 January 2012 and a Blu-ray fan disc is released on 9 September 2012, with a Limited Edition be released on 10 August 2012.
 A Blu-ray box set is also announced and released on 21 July 2013, which includes an Original Video Animation episode and a second official soundtrack.
 The Boxset will also include an official Illustration booklet, containing official illustrations and promotional images from the Anime series.

 Jewelpet Sunshine also has some standard DVD releases by Nippon Columbia before gaining DVD box set releases from Victor Entertainment.
 The first DVD Box set was released on 9 December 2011, the second DVD Box on 9 March 2012, the third on 8 June 2012 and the fourth on 7 September 2012.
 All 4 DVD Box sets contains 4 Discs, spanning into each half of the series.
 The DVD releases also omit the licensed songs used in the series due to licensing issues with other companies.

 Jewelpet Kira Deco gained its official DVD release by Universal Music Japan starting 22 August 2012.
-Six volumes were already been released for rental in Japan.
+Six volumes were already released for rental in Japan.
 Victor Entertainment also announced a Blu-ray Selection Box set release on 20 September 2013, which contain 16 selected episodes of the series.

 Jewelpet Happiness gained four official DVD box set releases by TC Entertainment, a Group company of Tokyo Broadcasting System Holdings, Mainichi Broadcasting System and Chubu-Nippon Broadcasting, with each of the box sets containing four discs, spanning into each half of the series.
 The first box set is released on 25 October 2013, the second is released on 31 January 2014, the third box set is released on 25 April 2014 and the fourth is released on 27 June 2014.